Robert Bobroczkyi: High school

 In 2016, Bobróczky moved to Geneva, Ohio, in the United States to attend the college-preparatory school SPIRE Institute and Academy.
 Entering his freshman season, Bobróczky was put on a minutes restriction as he attempted to bulk up his physique for a transition into faster, more physical American basketball.
-On January 14, 2017, Bobróczky made his debut for SPIRE Institute.
+On 14 January 2017, Bobróczky made his debut for SPIRE Institute.
 As of January 2018 he was attending the nearby Grand River Academy.

-In July 2020, Bobróczky committed to Rochester University, which spelled his surname as "Bobroczkyi" on their roster.
+In July 2020, Bobróczky committed to Rochester Christian University, which spelled his surname as "Bobroczkyi" on their roster.

 College

-He returned to Romania shortly after classes began due to the COVID-19 pandemic in fall 2020 but returned in fall 2021, again with the spelling "Bobroczkyi" on the Warrior roster.
+He returned to Romania shortly after classes began due to the COVID-19 pandemic in fall 2020 but returned in fall 2021, again with the spelling "Bobroczkyi" on the Rochester Christian University JV roster.

 Personal life

 As a high school senior, Bobróczky wore US size 17 shoes and had a 57 in inseam.

 Bobróczky speaks Romanian, Hungarian, English, Serbian, and Italian.

+In 2024, Bobróczky made his acting debut as a Human-Xenomorph mutant (credited as "Offspring") in the sci-fi horror film Alien: Romulus, directed by Fede Álvarez.